 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with all obligations cited under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 How Long Will You Keep My Personal Data?

-We will not keep your personal data for a longer period of time than is necessary to fulfil the purpose(s) for which it was first collected.
+We will not keep your personal data for a longer period of time than is necessary to fulfill the purpose(s) for which it was first collected.

 How and Where Do You Store or Transfer My Personal Data?

-We share your data within the group of companies of which we are a part including Clear Skincare at the same address being part of this health and beauty complex.
+We share your data within the group of companies under the umbrella name of Vita Beauty Salon Ltd of which Manchester Massage is a part.
 Where this involves the transfer of personal data, our group ensures that personal data is protected by requiring all companies within the group to follow the same rules with respect to personal data usage.
 These are known as “binding corporate rules”.
 More information on binding corporate rules is available from the European Commission .

 The security of your personal data is most important to us, and to protect your data, we take several important measures, including the following: